 E-CUSP is a partnership of a research and teaching university with a diverse group of districts in five counties: Bergen, Essex, Sussex, Union, and Passaic.
 E-CUSP partners form a representative cross-section of New Jersey communities, including three “high needs” LEA's.

-Located in the College of Science and Mathematics under the Department of Earth & Environmental Studies, CEMA provides university-wide leadership and coordination for energy and environmentally-related research and service activities.
+Located within the Department of Earth & Environmental Studies, CEMA provides University-wide leadership and coordination for energy and environmentally-related research and service activities.
 CEMA focuses its resources to address energy, air and water quality issues, solid and hazardous waste, sediment and land contamination, and coastal resource management.
-It has a base of researchers drawn from a wide range of academic departments at the university that specialize in: environmental business issues; environmental sustainability; waste management solutions and analysis; alternative energy systems (wind, solar, geothermal, hydro); geo-chemical and soils analysis; hydrologic modeling; geoscience and underground penetrating radar; and GIS mapping and remote sensing.
+It has a base of researchers drawn from a wide range of academic departments at the University that specialize in: environmental business issues, environmental sustainability, waste management solutions and analysis, alternative energy systems (wind, solar, geothermal, hydro), geo-chemical and soils analysis, hydrologic modeling, geoscience and underground penetrating radar and GIS mapping and remote sensing.